mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 **NEXT STEPS**

+Once I finalize my results next week I'll be able to add meaningful graphs and a conclusion section.

+## **RESULTS**
 **_In the graphs below, I have taken the average phylogenetic diversity achieved from each generation and plotted it over time (generations)._**

-## **RESULTS**

 _The following graphs are more of a proof of concept than actual results and will be altered with the addition of new info._